 What Options Are There for Breast Augmentation?

 There are two types of breast augmentations procedures: breast implant surgery, and fat transfers.
 Implant procedures utilize saline (sterile salt water), silicone, or gummy bear (silicone gel-filled) implants, which are slipped into a small incision to fill the breast with volume.
-More recently, a third type of implant has become available, known as the structured implant or more commonly, the “ideal implant”.
-The ideal implant features a silicone shell combined with an inner chamber filled with saline, and is thought to represent a blend of the best characteristics of silicone and saline implant materials.
-Incisions are most commonly made around the nipple, under the armpit, or on the inframammary fold (where the chest and the bottom of the breast meet).
+More recently, the third type of implant has become available, known as the structured implant or more commonly, the “ideal implant”.
+The ideal implant features a silicone shell combined with an inner chamber filled with saline and is thought to represent a blend of the best characteristics of silicone and saline implant materials.
+Incisions are most commonly made around the nipple, under the armpit, or on the inframammary fold (where the chest and the bottom of the breast meat).
 Navel insertion, while it might result in no visible scarring, is not usually recommended or practiced by surgeons as it can elevate the risk of complications.

 Patients that choose implants will also decide on the characteristics of the implant: either round, textured, or smooth, and where they should be inserted—either above or beneath the pectoral muscle.
 This, along with the type of material chosen, the location of the incision, and other decisions, must be carefully considered, as each choice carries certain pros and cons.
 For example, silicone breast implants are thought to appear and feel the most natural, while saline implants are much easier to insert into a very small incision, which can mean a barely visible scar.
 Likewise, implants placed below the muscle are considered superior when it comes to looking and feeling more natural, while implants placed above the muscle are more noticeable, they are associated with a less painful and faster recovery.